Skip to main content

 Locator Map

 Chatuge spans two states, with its dam and lower reaches near Hayesville in North Carolina and the upper end of the lake in Georgia.
 The lake has 130 miles of shoreline and 7,000 surface acres at normal summer pool levels.
 Wade fishing for trout below the dam is popular since fish are attracted to concrete weirs installed to provide a steady flow of water and to increase oxygen levels.
 The Nantahala National Forest’s Jackrabbit Mountain Recreation Area operates a swimming beach on Chatuge Reservoir.
-Here’s a directory of recreation sites around the reservoir.
+See the Hiwassee River water trail guide (with maps)

 Fontana Reservoir